C2SM/git-course/advanced/slides/slides.md

 # Your Git Toolbox

 <!--
-- Framing for this half: everything here is a tool you reach for occasionally, not daily
+- Framing for this half: these are tools used occasionally, not daily
-- Goal is not to memorise the flags
+- Goal is not to memorize the flags
-  - Goal is to know the tool exists and what problem it solves
+  - Goal is to know that the tool exists and what problem it solves
-  - So months from now: "there was something for this" and look it up -->
+  - Aim: months from now, participants recall that a tool exists for this and look up the details then
+-->

 ---